jihjihk/qutr/BleManager/README.md

 I created this app following the example on the GitHub page of the library [react-native-ble-manager](https://github.com/innoveit/react-native-ble-manager).
 Parts of it are adapted according to the needs of my project.

+## How To Run The App
+Right now, the application is built for iOS only.
+In order to run it, `cd` into this directory and run `npm install`, then run `react-native run-ios` in the command line to start the emulator.

 ## Ways to Establish a Connection
 * Traditional: entering a code
 * Profile Pictures